g-s-k/jval/POST.md

 so important, but here are some basic tips on what should and shouldn't go in
 yours:

 - Scope your shared library as narrowly as possible.
-Don't be afraid to split it into several independent crates if there are multiple orthogonal pieces.
+Don't be afraid to split it into several independent crates if there are orthogonal, loosely coupled (or even better, completely disjoint) pieces.

 - Limit platform-specific code, especially I/O and networking, as much as you can.
 While Rust does support conditional compilation, it can make code pretty hard to follow when the flow of control is interrupted and reorganized with `#[cfg]`s.
+For example, instead of using the `println!` macro, take a `mut` reference to some type implementing `std::io::Write` and use `writeln!`.
+Your consumer applications can then pass in a reference to `Stdout`, a `File`, or something else at their discretion.

 - Keep your dependency count low.
 Many libraries are cross-platform, but some have limited support or expect certain primitives to exist.